 Most of the time, you’ll want to buy a drainpipe kit that comes with all of the parts you’ll need if you’re taking everything out and putting in an entirely new system.

-Here’s a good example of a drain pipe kit that you can find on Amazon.
+Here’s a good example of a drain pipe kit.

 Step 1 – You may not have to replace the entire drain system, so the first thing you’ll want to do is find where the leak is.
 You can do this by looking at the drain system with your eyes, or you can use a dry paper towel and touch different parts of the drain to find out where it gets wet.